-Format: Each class will consist of presentations by me or Stefano Pastore, with expectation that students would read the key papers before the class and be able to engage in informed conversations about the topic and the models being presented.
+Format: Each class will consist of presentations by me or Stefano Pastore, with the expectation that students would read the key papers before the class and be able to engage in informed conversations about the topic and the models being presented.

-Evaluation: Each student will be required to write three referee reports during the course.
-The six candidate papers as options for writing referee reports that provide critical and objective evaluation are marked with () below.
-Referee reports can focus on just the theoretical aspects of the paper, i.e., the model, although students are free to also comment on the empirical parts if they wish.
-The first report will be due by April 11, the second by May 2, and the third by May 16.
-The final grade of each student will be based on the assessment of the three referee reports (20% weight each), three homework problems (5% weight each), and a final exam (25% weight).
+Evaluation: Each student will be required to write two referee reports of the papers marked with () below.
+Referee reports should provide a critical and objective evaluation of the papers, and can focus on just the theoretical aspects, i.e., the model, although students are free to also comment on the empirical parts if they wish.
+The first report will be due by February 26, and the second by March 25.
+The final grade of each student will be based on the assessment of the two referee reports (20% weight each), four homework problems (5% weight each), and a final exam (40% weight).
 Referee report expectations will be discussed in first class.